-Assessed Level of No Risk Low Risk Mediur m Risk High

-Risk: Risk meana g.i

-VRMP in place?
-Yes / No Has the Yes / No

-an FGC / • •

-Has a Mapping Yes / No Is the ch Yes / N0

-Meeting taken place? of a pee of childr •

-identifie

-being at

-exploitat

-Has the child been · · · · .

-discussed at MACE

-previously?

-If so, please provide a summary of previous MACE

-actions / interventions.

-What is the main

-presenting issue(s): What is happening right now

-for the child that you are

-concerned about in relation to potential exploitation?

-(eg. If the child is going

-missing, how often, where do they go missing to if

-known, what do missing

-episodes look like?)
-Consider what the

-associated risk(s) are.

-What concern(s) are

-the presenting issue(s) causing?

-What are you worried will

-happen to the child?

-What or who are

-protective factor(s) in

-the child's life?

-TO BE COMPLETED INTERNALLY:

-Screened By: Date: Has the referral been accepted?
-Yes / No MACE Panel Date: If referral not accepted, please state why:
+Assessed Level of No Risk Lo w Risk Medi um Risk High Risk: Risk VRMP in place?
+Yes / No ) Has there an FGC? been Yes / ' No Has a Mapping Meeting taken place?
+Yes / No ) Is the child of a peer of of children identified a being at ri exploitatio group n as sk of Yes / 'No Has the child been discussed at MACE previously?
+If so, please provide a summary of previous MACE actions / interventions.
+What is the main presenting issue(s): What is happening right now for the child that you are concerned about in relation to potential exploitation? (eg. If the child is going missing, how often, where do they go missing to if known, what do missing episodes look like?)
+Consider what the associated risk(s) are.
+What concern(s) are the presenting issue(s) causing?
+What are you worried will happen to the child?
+What or who are protective factor(s) in the child's life?
+TO BE COMPLETED IN NTERNALLY Screened By: Date: the referra n accepted Yes / No i?
+MACE Pa Date: nel If referral not accepted, please state why: